waterlooms/NeoMS/README.md

 5. Run the whole pipeline.
 The whole pipeline include 4 steps in nextflow:
     1. Preprocessing: Convert the raw file to mgf format.
-    2. De novo: Run de novo software(Novor) on the mgf file and compute features on de novo PSMs(Peptide Spectrum Matching).
+    2. De novo: Run de novo software (Novor) on the mgf file and compute features on de novo PSMs(Peptide Spectrum Matching).
-    3. Database search: Run database search tool(comet) on the mgf file and compute features on searched PSMs.
+    3. Database search: Run database search tool (comet) on the mgf file and compute features on searched PSMs.
+Notice that the .fasta file will be copy to /tmp folder.
     4. Combine: Combine features from de novo and db search result.
 A machine learning model is applied to compute a score for each PSM.

 The 4 steps have been put into single bash file.
 You can run the whole pipeline simply by: